vicharak-in/shrike-lite/README.md

 ![image](./asset/shirke-angle-01.jpg)

 We usually work on very complex FPGA-based projects built around Vaaman and its upcoming series.
-However, Shrike-lite is a passion project at Vicharak—driven by our love for engineering across both embedded microcontrollers and FPGAs.
+However, Shrike-lite is a passion project at Vicharak, driven by our love for engineering across both embedded microcontrollers and FPGAs.

 Our goal is to make FPGAs accessible to everyone by offering robust toolchains, high-quality hardware, and strong ecosystem support.
 We’re committed to keeping the hardware prices extremely low, and every piece of software for Shrike will be completely open-source.